dev-protocol/DIPs/DIPS/dip-66.md

 	);

 	/*
+	 * @dev Event emitted when a token is minted.
+	 * @param tokenId The ID of the created new staking position
+	 * @param owner The address of the owner of the new staking position
+	 * @param property The address of the Property as the staking destination
+	 * @param amount The amount of the new staking position
+	 * @param price The latest unit price of the cumulative staking reward */ event Minted( uint256 tokenId, address owner, address property, uint256 amount, uint256 price
+	);

+	/*
 	 * @dev Event emitted when a token is updated.
 	 * @param tokenId The ID of the updated staking position
 	 * @param amount The new staking amount